salfter/MinerSwitcher/README.md

 Setup
 -----

-This project has nested submodules, which you can pull through with the
+This project has nested submodules, and one submodule needs a path fix so it'll be included properly.
+Use the following to fix everything up:
-following:

 ```
-git submodule init
-git submodule update
-cd ProfitLib
-git submodule init
-git submodule update
+git submodule update --init --recursive
+patch -p0 <ProfitLib-path-fix.patch
 ```

 Dependencies